NgChunMan/CreditCardFraudDetection/README.md

 Example Output:
 `Predictions: [0 1 0 ...
 1 0 1]`

 It outputs an array of predictions for all transactions in the dataset.
+Legitimate transactions are classified as (0) and fraudulent transactions are classified as (1).